 The Shop is owned by its members.
-Membership costs £1 and is really important to us because we feel that it gives even more power to the community about how the business operates.
+Membership is free and is really important to us because we feel that it gives even more power to the community about how the business operates.
 Being a member of the company enables you to officially vote at AGMs; influence who becomes a director and get involved in big decisions.
 It also helps to show funders that we have strong community support and that we are working to create a successful business that benefits everyone living on Jura.
-For details of how to join contact Sarah Compton Bishop or drop into the Shop.
+For details of how to join contact Katy or drop into the Shop.

-There is a voluntary Board of Directors who are:
+There is a voluntary Board of Directors, with a rotating chairperson, who are:

 I have lived on Jura for over ten years, so am very aware of the need for local people to support community projects such as the shop.
 The shop is vital to the community and I want to help it to grow and continue to be successful, in any way I can.